seonkyuKim/STUCK/README.md

 They are limited in terms of marketing budget and category-specific in terms of their product-lines.
 As a result, it demands more expenses and resources to find a social influencer of their spending rate and promote their campaign on twitter.

 ## How we built it

 Kred API,PeerReach API, SendGrid API, Python Django, Twitter Third Party Authorization

+## Team STUCK

+Team STUCK is from Junction X Seoul 2019.
+Team composition is [Seonkyu](https://github.com/seonkyuKim), Janar, John, Tyler, and 창현 from all over the world!

 ## Challenges we ran into